Office of Academic Enrichment

 HCAs are a wealth of knowledge for first-year Honors students, and will be readily available in the Honors Halls to provide opportunities to engage in G.O.A.L.S. related programs or answer questions students may have surrounding involvement, time-management, community service, wellness, academic success, and other University Honors initiatives.

-Honors Community Council
+Honors Community Leadership Council